kineticman/FruitDeepLinks/README.md

 # 🦚 Peacock TV Sports Scraper

+Automated tool that scrapes Peacock’s sports schedule and builds virtual channels (XMLTV + M3U) for use with Channels DVR, ADBTuner, Chrome Capture, Plex, Emby, and other IPTV players.

-Automated scraper that creates virtual TV channels from Peacock TV sports content with XMLTV EPG and M3U playlists.
+> Previously: Automated scraper that creates virtual TV channels from Peacock TV sports content with XMLTV EPG and M3U playlists.
 Perfect for integration with DVR applications like Channels DVR, Plex, or Emby.

 ## ✨ Features